Lesson plan generator

 How it works

-2. Fill out the required prompts (marked with an asterisk): grade level/year and topic/standard
+2. Fill out the required prompts (marked with an asterisk): Grade level/year and topic/learning objective.

 Once you create the lesson plan, you can review it.
-You can also adjust the prompt and regenerate a new lesson plan.
+If you're not happy with the generated result, you can adjust the prompts and click Regenerate.

 Prompts and examples